 - Analyzing competitive environments: SE Ranking, Ubersuggest, SEMrush, SimilarWeb, SEOPressor and others.

 Why A Business Analyst In A Team Means Savings

 From the point of view of the team, the quintessential task of BA is to reduce uncertainty.
 It is not enough to do things right (we have excellent technical expertise and best practices in creating complex solutions).
 Still, we also aspire to do the right things and translate the complicated business processes into simpler tasks to solve the client's business problems.
 The presence of a business analyst in the team can help reduce expenses.
 It may seem that one more person on the team requires additional investment, but in the long run, this leads to a decrease in value.
-ROI of Business Intelligence = (Rework Costs Avoidance) / Price of Business Intelligence.
+ROI of Business Analysis = (Rework Costs Avoidance) / Price of Business Analyst.
 Reducing the amount of work required to achieve goals is a cardinal element.
 Clarifying all stakeholders' needs, creating an overall agreed picture, linking all requirements to business goals — all this allows you to avoid numerous redesigns in the future.

 Strong Sides and Weak Sides Of BA

 The business analyst profession's main advantage is the ability to penetrate the core and be profoundly insightful: to understand things and how they work, what parts they consist of, how they are connected and interact with each other, and then describe complex things using simple but useful models.